nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ## Presentation

-Authenticating and authorizing a payment is implemented by presenting the A2Pay to a PSP using OpenID4VP[^openid4vp] according to section 5 of the OpenID4VC High Assurance Interoperability Profile with SD-JWT VC (HAIP) [^openid4vc_hip].
+Authenticating and authorizing a payment is implemented by presenting the A2Pay (hereafter A2Pay') to a PSP using OpenID4VP[^openid4vp] according to section 5 of the OpenID4VC High Assurance Interoperability Profile with SD-JWT VC (HAIP) [^openid4vc_hip].
 ARF section 6.6.3[^arf] explains this process in detail and also elaborates on how trust is established between the wallet and the PSP.
 A positive verification of the A2Pay presentation by the PSP authorizes the given payment transaction.

 ### Dynamic linking

-As SCA also requires dynamic linking, the presentation of the A2Pay must also include the transaction details of the payment (payment request hereafter) signed by the wallet.
+As SCA also requires dynamic linking, A2Pay' must also include the transaction details of the payment (payment request hereafter) signed by the wallet.
 The OpenID Foundation is currently developing an extension[^openid4vp_td] to the OpenID4VP[^openid4vp] specification to enable a relying party to incorporate dynamic data into the authorization request using the `transaction_data` parameter.
-The specification[^openid4vp_td] requests the wallet to include a hash of this data into the key-binding JWT (hereafter A2Pay') of the A2Pay presentation that is send back to the PSD' along with the authorization response.
+The specification[^openid4vp_td] requests the wallet to include a hash of this data into the key-binding JWT  of the A2Pay' that is send back to the PSD' along with the authorization response.
 The hash value represents the authentication code required by PSD2.
 The `transaction_data` values contained within the authorization request must also be included in the user approval dialogue of the wallet specified further in ARF section 6.6.3.4[^arf] and ARF Annex 2 A.2.3.6 Topic 6[^arf_annex2].

 Since the support for transaction data is not part of the official OpenID4VP specification yet, refer to the `transaction_data` proposal branch on GithHub[^openid4vp_td] for implementation details.